SummerBootFramework/jExpress/README.md

 **3.2 Motivation**

-- Your Wall Street investors definitely don’t want to stop and restart the cash cow just because you need to update your config file with a renewed 3rd party license key
+- Your Wall Street investors definitely don’t want to stop and restart the "cash cow" just because you need to update your config file with a renewed 3rd party license key